-Rollerblades Because of safety concerns, students are requested to leave rollerblades, skateboards, and and scooters at home.
-If they are a necessary part of transportation, helmets are to be used for skateboards protection.
-These items are not allowed to be used on the school grounds during school hours.
-Students who use scooters or skateboards to come to school are expected to walk their bikes on campus and will leave them in front of the building in a designated area.
+Rollerblades Because of safety concerns, students are requested to leave rollerblades and skateboards, at and home.
+If they are a necessary part of transportation, helmets are to be used for protection. skateboards These items are not allowed to be used on the school grounds during school hours.
+Students who use scooters or skateboards to come to school are expected to walk bikes, carry their skateboard or walk their scooters on campus and will leave them in front of the building in a designated area.

-E-Bikes Electric and pedal assist Ebikes are not permitted on the NPS campus for students under the age of 16.
+E-Bikes Electric and pedal assist Ebikes and scooters are not permitted on the NES and NIS campuses.

-1 The following is the policy regarding ridership to school: Transportation It is a privilege to ride the bus to school.
+Bus The following is the policy regarding ridership to school: Transportation It is a privilege to ride the bus to school.
 You may ride the school bus when you live more than 11⁄2 miles from the school.
+Students will only be picked up and dropped off at their designated bus stop unless proper authorization has been granted to parents by school officials.
+Students riding school transportation are subject to all school rules from the time they arrive at their designated bus stop and while they are riding the bus.
+Students are subject to school discipline should any infractions occur.
+A student's privilege to ride the school bus may be revoked if necessary.

-- Students will only be picked up and dropped off at their designated bus stop unless proper authorization has been granted to parents by school officials. - Students riding school transportation are subject to all school rules from the time they arrive at their designated bus stop and while they are riding the bus. - Students are subject to school discipline should any infractions occur.
-A student's privilege to ride the school bus may be revoked if necessary. - Bus drivers are to report infractions to the assistant principal or principal.
+• Bus drivers are to report infractions to the assistant principal or principal. -- --

-Guidelines for behavior when boarding the bus
+Guidelines for behavior when boarding the bus --